vertica/vertica-kubernetes/DEVELOPER.md

 ## Kubernetes Events

 The operator generates Kubernetes events for some key scenarios.
-This is helpful whne you need to understand what tasks the operator is working on.
+This is helpful when you need to understand what tasks the operator is working on.
 Use the following command to view the events:

 ```shell
 kubectl describe vdb mydb